codeparkhouston/materials/lesson-8/README.md

   1 file changed, 1 insertion(+)
   create mode 100644 hello.txt

   Cool!
-We can say `git status` again and see that git has not detected any changes since we last saved.
+We can say `git status` again and see that git knows we haven't changed anything since recording our change.

-**You may have noticed, as we work with git, we ask git to do things by typing `git` and then what we want git to do following that.**
+***You may have noticed, as we work with git, we ask git to do things by typing `git` and then what we want git to do following that.
+We've tracked your first changes using git!***

 | Command     | What it means | What it does |
 | ----------- | ------------- | ------------ |